Holiday closures for the Bryan-College Station area

-With Christmas and the upcoming New Year’s holiday, several local agencies, institutions and offices will be closed over the next few days.
+Due to the New Year’s holiday, several local agencies, institutions and offices will be closed over the next few days.

+The Eagle offices will be closed Friday.
+On Saturday, The Eagle will publish only an electronic edition.
+No printed edition will be distributed.

 City of College Station

-Facilities and offices for the city of College Station will be closed Monday and Jan.
-3.
+Facilities and offices for the city of College Station will be closed Jan.
+1-3.

 The Lincoln Recreation Center, Meyer Senior and Community Center, Lick Creek Nature Center and Southwood Community Center are closed through Jan.
 1.